figtreevic/figtreevic/README.md

 👋 Hi, I’m <strong> Victor Figueiredo </strong>

-⚙️ I'm a <strong> Engineer </strong> solving problems using technology
+⚙️ I'm an <strong> Engineer </strong> solving problems using technology

-👀 I’m interested in learn as much as possible!
+👀 I’m interested in learning as much as possible!

 🌱 I’m currently working with front-end and learning back-end
 </div>